awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MaxInstanceLifetime`  <a name="cfn-as-group-maxinstancelifetime"></a>
 The maximum amount of time, in seconds, that an instance can be in service\.
 The default is null\.
-If specified, the value must be either 0 or a number equal to or greater than 604,800 seconds \(7 days\)\.
+If specified, the value must be either 0 or a number equal to or greater than 86,400 seconds \(1 day\)\.
 For more information, see [Replacing Auto Scaling instances based on maximum instance lifetime](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-max-instance-lifetime.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)